What is The Grey Tsunami?

 Unfortunately, Ontario is not prepared for this necessary housing and services that the Grey Tsunami is going to need in the near future.
 It is impossible to build enough appropriate housing for our aging population.

-Because of this need, Sound Lifestyle recognizes the importance to prepare now before all Baby Boomers enter into the retirement age.
-We know that we cannot build enough on our own but hope to raise enough awareness in our local communities to help our aging population live and age comfortably in living environments that are designed to specifically for retirees.
+Because of this need, Sound Lifestyles recognizes the importance to prepare now before all Baby Boomers enter into the retirement age(in 2030 all Boomers will be 65 and older).
+We know that we cannot build enough on our own but hope to raise enough awareness in our local communities to help our aging population live independently longer and age comfortably in communities that are designed to specifically for retirees.

 The Numbers Don't Lie